Search Results - human+leukocyte+antigen

 Cell Lines that Constitutively Express High-Frequency KRAS and P53 Mutations and Human Leukocyte Antigens (HLAs)

-Abstract: Adoptive cell therapy (ACT) is a breakthrough form of cancer immunotherapy that utilizes tumor infiltrating lymphocytes (TILs) or genetically engineered T cells to attack tumor cells through recognition of tumor-specific antigens.
-A major hurdle in the development of ACT is the identification and isolation of T cells that recognize antigens...
+Summary: The NCI seeks parties interested in licensing this library of cell lines stably expressing tumor-specific antigens and HLAs.
+Description of Technology: Adoptive cell therapy (ACT) is a breakthrough form of cancer immunotherapy that utilizes tumor infiltrating lymphocytes (TILs) or genetically engineered T cells to attack tumor cells through...

 Keywords(s): act, adoptive cell therapy, Antigen Presenting Cells, APC, cell lines, HLA, Human Leukocyte Antigen, Immunotherapy, KRAS, Levin, p53, Rosenberg, T Cell Receptor, TCR, TIL, Tumor Infiltrating Lymphocytes, Tumor-Specific Antigen